Skip to content

 REFERRED

-Digital cameras are designed to capture a vast dynamic range, mirroring the original scene.
-By employing a scene-referred workflow, professionals can work within this extensive color range, retaining the original dynamic range and colors the camera captured.
-This often involves staying in the camera’s log format, though other expansive color spaces, such as ACES or DaVinci Wide Gamut, can be employed.
-These methods maximize the captured data’s potential.
+Digital cameras are designed to capture a vast dynamic range, accurately mirroring the original scene.
+By employing a scene-referred workflow, I can work within this extensive color range, preserving the full dynamic range and color information captured by the camera.

 DISPLAY